Last updated February 20th, 2025

 FAQs

-Is it cheaper to make your own pesto?
-Yes, if you make pesto without pine nuts!
+Yes, especially if you make pesto without pine nuts!

 Pine nuts can be quite expensive, which is why our nut free pesto recipe is perfect for enjoying pesto on a budget!
 You can easily make it yourself for cheaper than most store-bought pesto.